The Real Housewives of New York City season 14: Cast

 On October 16, 2022, executive producer Andy Cohen revealed the reboot's cast by announcing that Sai De Silva, Ubah Hassan, Erin Lichy, Jenna Lyons, Lizzy Savetsky, Jessel Taank and Brynn Whitfield would be starring in the show's fourteenth season.
-One month later, Bravo announced Savetsky had departed the series midway into filming the season after receiving anti-Semitic hate on social media.
+One month later, Bravo announced Savetsky had exited the series after receiving anti-Semitic hate on social media; per the report, she had only filmed a "few times", and would not appear during the season.
 Subsequently, Savetsky was edited out of the show entirely and did not appear in any of the season's episodes.

 Bravo promoted the fourteenth season by highlighting the career accomplishments and diversity of the cast.
 De Silva is a creative director and content creator, Hassan is a model, philanthropist, and owner of a hot sauce company, Lichy is a real estate agent and owner of a home renovation and design firm, Lyons is the former president and creative director of J.Crew and the co-founder and CEO of LoveSeen, Taank is a fashion publicist and brand consultant, and Whitfield is a brand marketing professional.
 De Silva is Afro-Latina, Hassan is Somali, Lichy is Israeli, Lyons is a lesbian, Taank is Indian, and Whitfield is biracial.